thomas-t-huynh/CommerceJS_How_to_handle_cart_VueJS/README.md

 Verify this event is working by throwing in a console.log inside of the function.
 A shorthand of the v-on:”event-type” is @”event-type”, a convention that will be used for the remainder of the guide.

-Move into ProductsPage.vue, the parent component file that is one level above.
+Move into `ProductsPage.vue`, the parent component file that is one level above.
 Each following parent component will have identical processes that are meant to relay data from one another until it reaches its destination.
 To listen to a child component and then trigger a function, add the attribute @”emitName”=”method” in the Product tag.

 ```html
 <!-- ProductsPage.vue -->